Lucile Buchanan: Education and career

 Buchanan Jones graduated from Villa Park High School in June 1901.
 Following graduation she briefly worked as a substitute teacher at the high school, then for a publishing company and as a bookkeeper.

 Buchanan enrolled in a two-year teacher certification program at the now University of Northern Colorado in 1903 (then the Colorado State College for Education at Greeley).
-She was the only Black student in her 1905 graduating class and was the first Black student to earn a normal (teaching) degree there.
+She was the only black student in her 1905 graduating class and was the first black student to earn a normal (teaching) degree there.

 After graduating from UNC Buchanan Jones unsuccessfully tried to get a teaching job in Colorado.
+She applied for a teaching job in Denver in 1908 but was again unsuccessful.
 She took a teaching job at Arkansas Baptist College in Little Rock.
-She applied for a teaching job in Denver in 1908 but again was unsuccessful.
-Buchanan Jones next taught at Langston High School, the only black high school in Hot Springs, Arkansas, between 1912 and 1915.
+Then taught at Langston High School, the only black high school in Hot Springs, Arkansas, between 1912 and 1915.

 The following year, Buchanan enrolled at the University of Chicago to study Greek, German, and English, where she studied for a year before pursuing a degree in German at the University of Colorado Boulder.
 Buchanan was fluent in German and read Latin.

 Buchanan Jones was the University of Colorado Boulder's first black female graduate in 1918.
 Although the classrooms at the University were integrated, school officials apparently did not want her to walk on stage to receive her diploma at the graduation ceremony in June 1918.
 A woman was sent to her while she was sitting and waiting for her name to be called and told her “I’ll be your partner, Lucy”, then handed Buchanan Jones her diploma and disappeared.
 Buchanan Jones never went onstage at her own graduation ceremony.
 She vowed never to return to the University of Colorado, and never did.